DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

 ALL_CAPS_WITH_UNDERSCORES
 ```

-Avoid one-letter variables (esp. l, O, I) except in very short blocks, when the meaning is clearly visible from the immediate context.
+>Tip: Avoid one-letter variables (esp. l, O, I) except in very short blocks, when the meaning is clearly visible from the immediate context.

 ####Use of Blank Lines

-Surround top-level function and class definitions with two blank lines
+Surround top-level function and class definitions with two blank lines.

-Method definitions inside a class are surrounded by a single blank line
+Method definitions inside a class are surrounded by a single blank line.

 Extra blank lines may be used (sparingly) to separate groups of related functions.